TDC-Cyrille/ics/README.md

 # ICS.php

 ICS.php is a convenient script which generates iCalendar (.ics) files on the fly in PHP.
+This fork fixes issues with Thunderbird event import, supports Timezone, adds an alarm 15 minutes before the event day and fixes some issues regarding the event description.

 ## Basic usage